 - Atraks’s casting phase starts once all Servitors are destroyed, indicated by the message ‘Extinction Protocol activated’.
-Space scanner needs to spot the duplicate that’s glowing and call it out ASAP (refer to the lanes – centre, right, left, etc).
+The space scanner needs to spot the duplicate that’s glowing and call it out ASAP (refer to the lanes – center, right, left, etc).

 - Everyone on space team needs to get to the correct duplicate and hit it as hard as possible.
 You can keep hitting it even after it disappears, like Four Kings in Dark Souls – don’t stop attacking until damage numbers stop popping up and the bar stops going down.

 - When it’s done, space team sends the scanner buff down to ground, and one of them now has the Replication debuff to manage.
 Call out when it’s at 15 seconds and count down loudly from 10 if your operator lets you get to that point.
 They just need to shoot you to reset the timer, then you pick it back up.